We’re a fully remote team working on digital projects that have a big impact on society at the local level.

 After completing an MSc in Computer Science, she worked as a Perl developer at a jobs board for six years before coming to us.
 The role appealed, Victoria explains, because “It should help me expand my knowledge of Perl, and hopefully learn other programming languages such as Python.
 But speaking less technically, I’d like to feel I am making at least a small contribution to improving people’s lives.”
 Fortunately, that’s always one of the outcomes when working at SocietyWorks, with all of our profits donated back to our parent charity mySociety!

-Joining us in February 2022, Amelia is our Business Development Manager, tasked with helping us to grow the use of our services by local councils throughout the UK.
+Joining us in February 2022, Amelia is our Head of Client Partnerships, tasked with helping us to grow the use of our services by local councils throughout the UK.

 Prior to this position, Amelia ran her own academic publishing services company, offering consultancy, training and editorial services to researchers and academic publishers; but she also has experience working in the public sector, having spent time selling tailormade livestreaming software to local government clients.